 Devlin became a Fellow of the American Mathematical Society in 2012.

-Green–Tao Theorem, Erdős Discrepancy Problem, Compressed Sensing, Tao’s Inequality, Analysis, Oscillatory Integrals
+Areas of Specialization: Green-Tao Theorem, Erdős Discrepancy Problem, Compressed Sensing, Tao’s Inequality, Analysis, Oscillatory Integrals

 Tao is arguably the greatest living mathematician, and has been called the greatest mathematician of his generation.
-Born in South Australia, Tao was a child prodigy, the youngest person ever to win a medal in the International Mathematical Olympiad—he was ten.
+Born in South Australia, Tao was a child prodigy, the youngest person ever to win a medal in the International Mathematical Olympiad-he was ten.
 He has since won the Field Medal, the “Nobel Prize” for mathematicians.
-Terence Tao holds the James and Carol Collins Chair in Mathematics at the University of California at Los Angeles (UCLA).
+Terence Tao holds the James and Carol Collins Chair in Mathematics at the University of California, Los Angeles (UCLA).

 At the age of 14, Tao attended the Research Science Institute, a summer seminar for talented high school students hosted by the Massachusetts Institute of Technology (MIT).
 At the age of 16, he received his bachelor’s and master’s degrees in mathematics at Princeton University.
 He received his Ph.D. from Princeton at age 20.
 He joined UCLA at the age of 24 and became the youngest person ever appointed to full professor by the university.